Overachieving mommies: Stop ruining Valentine's Day for the rest of us

 Whaddaya say we all agree to take this one holiday and phone it the hell in?
 We're all busy enough, aren't we?
 The last thing I need to do is spend hours combing Pinterest for cute Valentine's Day cards that will certainly require supplies that I cannot find floating around my junk drawer.
 Then, when I finally gather said supplies, I'll get to sit down and make 30 of something.
 Thirty.
 Even if each card takes one minute to assemble (and who are we kidding here?) that's thirty minutes that I could've been trolling the Internet for gossip on Downton Abbey or sleeping on the couch with my mouth open while The Dead Files plays in the background.

 Now put down whatever it is you're gluing to paper doilies and go to bed.
-I don't want to have to talk you about this kind of thing again.
+I don't want to have to talk to you about this kind of thing again.

 More Like This